iterative/dvc.org/content/docs/command-reference/import-url.md

 - `--to-remote` - import a target, but neither move it into the workspace, nor cache it.
-[Transfer it](#example-transfer-to-remote-storage) directly to remote storage (the default one, unless `-r` is specified) instead.
+[Transfer it](#example-transfer-to-remote-storage) directly to remote storage (the default one unless one is specified with `-r`) instead.
   Use `dvc pull` to get the data locally.

 - `-r <name>`, `--remote <name>` - name of the
   [remote storage](/doc/command-reference/remote) (can only be used with